 Long-term spending is normally stable and can even explode on the other side of a recession.
 This is important because business owners that were traumatized during the Great Recession (2007-2009) sometimes lose this broader context when recession-proofing their business.

 A recession is defined as two or more quarters of decline in Gross Domestic Product (GDP).
 In other words, the national and/or global economy produces less goods and services from quarter to quarter.
 The Great Recession is considered more traumatic than other recessions because consumable spending declined in all categories for 15 quarters.
 However, Business owners should put their recessionary fears into greater context based on past trends.

 For example, a relatively brief early 2000s recession lasted from March to November 2001 as a result of the dot-com boom and 9/11.
 Prior to this, there was a recession in 1990 that lasted until March 1991.
 Both of these recessions were far milder than the Great Recession.

 By looking at a longer view of history, business owners can plan more realistically for a potential recession.
 The key to surviving a recession is establishing market share ahead of time and reacting with data-driven marketing strategies that speak to your existing customer’s changing needs during challenging economic times.

-With current speculation that there is another recession around the corner, there are six steps you can take right now to help protect and even grow your business during a recession.
+With current speculation that there is another recession around the corner, there are four steps you can take right now to help protect and even grow your business during a recession.